rkiang/Kiang_Ryan_Run_With_It_CaseStudy/src/main/README.md

 # Kiang_Ryan_Run_With_It_CaseStudy

-##UPDATE 4/11/2022
+## Daily Progress
+- **April 12th (50% complete)**
+  - Adding User Goals CRUD and views, then registration.
+  - After that, last remaining large component will be the Workout CRUD.
+- **April 11th (50% complete)**
   - Half of the pages are complete, as well as half of the models.
   - About 50% complete with application MVP.
   - A lot of the user stories below are smaller implementations.
   - Overall picture is clearer and coding is easier as I continue.

 ### Application will be a fitness tracking utility application.